selimyanat/aave-like-protocol/docs/if-you-have-collateral-why-not-just-sell.md

 use the borrowed money to buy more `ETH`.
 Later, the price of `ETH` increases, allowing you to realize a profit from your loan.
 You sell the gained `ETH` to repay the loan and the interest, keeping the remaining profit.
-You end up with your original `10 ETH` plus the additional gains. - put it simply: leveraged speculation
+You end up with your original `10 ETH` plus the additional gains. - leveraged speculation